 History Of Samos

-Initially joined to the Asia Minor Coast, Samos became separated from the mainland following enormous geological upheavals.
-According to the myth it was the birth place of goddess Hera.
+Initially joined to the Asia Minor coast, Samos became separated from the mainland following enormous geological upheavals.
+According to the myth, it was the birthplace of the goddess Hera.
 By being colonized by the Ionians around the first millennium BC, it was inhabited by Carians and Pelasgians.
 Samos knew its greatest glory in the 6th century BC.

 Sightseeing In Samos